Shirley Povich Field

 Shirley Povich Field is a baseball stadium in Rockville, Maryland.
-It is the home field of the Bethesda Big Train of the Cal Ripken Collegiate Baseball League, and the home field of the Georgetown Hoyas of the Big East Conference.
+It is the home field of the Bethesda Big Train of the Cal Ripken Collegiate Baseball League, and was the home field of the Georgetown Hoyas of the Big East Conference.
 The stadium holds 800 spectators.
 It is named after Washington Post columnist Shirley Povich.
 The stadium was created by renovating an existing field at Cabin John Regional Park between December 1998 and June 1999.

 As part of an exhibition series to prepare for the Olympics in Japan, the Israel National Baseball Team played Bethesda Big Train in a Friendship Game at Povich Field on July 18, 2021.
 Team Israel came from behind in the final inning to beat the Big Train 8-7 before a standing room only crowd of 835.